 There is a need for homes for older people, including extra care housing, in Exeter.
-Applicants must liaise and collaborate with relevant local authorities to explore how development will best support this need.
+Applicants must liase and collaborate with relevant local authorities to explore how the development can best support this need.

-Family housing in an urban context
+Family housing in urban apartment context